LEADERS - A curriculum designed to inspire young people to take the lead in their own lives

 Sensory – Pre-Formal (≈ P1-P4)

 Our holistic LEADERS Curriculum is differentiated across the three pathways as it is tailored to meet the wide-ranging needs of our children.

 Sensory Pathway - A pre-subject specific curriculum based on 4 areas of learning aligned with the 4 EHCP outcomes.
 This is delivered through a wide variety of stimulating, multi-modal activities designed to maximise individual engagement, interaction and communication skills.

 Emerging Pathway - A broad and balanced Curriculum is differentiated to the level of the learner and aligned to the 4 EHCP areas.
 The delivery of the curriculum through a Learning Challenge approach provides an inspiring and relevant context through which children gain the knowledge, understanding and the functional skills necessary for life.
 Post 16 - The focus is applying these to develop independent living and employability skills.

 Developing Pathway - The wide range of National Curriculum subjects are differentiated to the level of the learner and delivered through the Learning Challenge approach.
 Relating challenges to a young person’s life and community, motivates learning, deepens understanding and enables mastery of concepts.
 Post 16 - The focus is applying these to develop independent living and employability skills.

 As the needs of our children evolve, we continually assess the most appropriate pathway for them.
 This sometimes means creating groups that can blur the boundaries between key stages, and children can move between pathways to achieve a personalised model to meet individual needs.

-Pathways can overlap – with sensory children working with emerging learner groups, and likewise, emerging learners often work with our developing learners.
+Pathways can overlap – with children working within the Sensory Pathway working alongside those within the Emerging Pathway, and likewise, emerging learners often work with our developing learners.
 This offers freedom for children to progress into more appropriate pathways as they develop their skills and learning.